-The Museum offers a number of entertainment opportunities for children, such as an interactive gaming table called ŠKODA Lab that is part of the permanent exhibition, a functional crankshaft model in the technological gallery, books for children in the reading room, the Little Mole and a Car movie, and many others.
+The Museum offers a number of entertainment opportunities for children, such as a functional crankshaft model in the technological gallery, books for children in the reading room, the Little Mole and a Car movie, and many others.

 Children from 10 years of age are welcome to visit the company’s production halls, too (working days only, visits to be booked in advance at the Visitor Service).